 Getting around Basel - convenient, safe and environmentally friendly

 Basel has an excellent transport infrastructure – especially where public transport, bicycles and pedestrians are concerned.
 Cars are not really essential in Basel!
 Most places can be conveniently reached by other means of transport.
 More than half of Basel's households do not have a private car.

 Simple, swift and inexpensive, Basel‘s extensive public transport system takes you everywhere in the city and the surrounding region.

 On top of this, Basel is an excellent town for cyclists.
-Thanks to short distances and an extensive network of bicycle lanes, the inhabitants of Basel use the bikes for as much as 16% of their transport needs.
+Thanks to short distances and an extensive network of bicycle lanes, the inhabitants of Basel use the bikes for a large part of their transport needs.

 Basel’s mostly car-free centre of town (implemented as of 2014), comprehensive 30 km/h zones in residential areas and over 60 shared zones (i.e. traffic-calmed zones where pedestrians have right of way) allow visitors to enjoy and explore the city safely on foot.